 Continued application of theoretical principles of music.
-Study includes realization of figured bass, playing 4-part chorales, open scores and harmonic progressions of 7th chords.
+Study includes playing song accompaniments, 4-part chorales, open scores and harmonic progressions of 7th chords.
 Prerequisite: MU127.
 Corequisites: MU 203 and MU 218.

 MU 231 Introduction to Music Therapy (3)

 This course will introduce the student to the music therapy profession.
 It will cover basic literature in music therapy, basic assumptions and practices and orient the student to clinical applications of music as therapy.
 An emphasis will be placed on experiential learning, research and writing.